cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 	   latexindent.pl -m -l textwrap1.yaml tw-bb-announce1.tex

-	then we receive the output given in :numref:`lst:tw-bb-announce1-mod1` in which text wrapping has *not* occured.
+	then we receive the output given in :numref:`lst:tw-bb-announce1-mod1` in which text wrapping has *not* occurred.

 	.. literalinclude:: demonstrations/tw-bb-announce1-mod1.tex
 	 	:class: .tex